Treasury Building, Brisbane: Description

 The building has several entrances.
 The main entry is located centrally on the Queen Street facade where a wide flight of stairs leading to three sets of timber-framed glass double doors in arched doorways gives access to a foyer on the ground floor level.
 The foyer has a coffered plaster ceiling and strongly patterned floor.
 A pair of Ionic columns opposite the entrance frame the central flight of the symmetrically designed grand staircase.
 This staircase, part of the third phase of construction, is made of reinforced concrete rather than the cast iron stringers with slate treads that were used on the earlier staircases.
 The staircase is lit with Palladian motif windows opening onto the courtyard.

 Wide continuous hallways connect all rooms on each level while vertical circulation is via generous staircases located along the hallway.
 With the exception of the grand staircase, stairwells are top lit by delicate timber framed glass lanterns.
 All staircases feature timber handrails, ornamental cast iron balustrades and stair landings that are contrasted with the treads by the use of bold geometric patterning.
 Some of the original staircases have been removed.
 Rooms open off the hallways on both sides and are lit either from the street or via the courtyard.
 Cast-iron balconies run around the courtyard on every level.
 Rooms facing the courtyard have french doors opening onto these balconies.
 Two wings containing toilets and washrooms project into the courtyard space.

 The building has restrained rendered and painted interiors that feature cedar joinery and ornamental plasterwork.
 The level of ornateness varies according to the importance of the room.
 Rooms in the William Street wing have decorative cast-iron wall ventilators, marble fireplaces and plaster ceiling roses.
 The Cabinet room, positioned in the centre of this wing on the piano nobile, is distinguished by a more embellished plaster ceiling and elaborate carved cedar panels over the doorways.
 Ministers' suites, located in the corner pavilions, and rooms associated with the Cabinet overlook the street.
 These rooms have french doors opening onto arcades and connecting doors and private corridors so that circulation between ministerial spaces is possible without encountering the public.

 A contemporary 1920s interior was achieved in the third phase of the building by infilling between loadbearing columns with semi-demountable partitions.
 These partitions consist of a timber stud frame with asbestos cement panelling below head height and patterned glass above.

 The exterior of the building is highly intact while the interior has had only minor modifications.

 Treasury Casino

 The courtyard at the centre of the building was roofed over for the conversion.
-Since 1995, the refurbished building has housed the Conrad Treasury Casino, contrasting the once political orientation of the building to one full of entertainment.
-It is home to two bars, five restaurants, and eight function rooms.
+From 1995 to 2024 the refurbished building housed the Conrad Treasury Casino, contrasting the once political orientation of the building to one full of entertainment.
+During this time it was home to two bars, five restaurants, and eight function rooms.